These married TV meteorologists are broadcasting from home — for competing stations

 Every day, five days a week, viewers have tuned in to the same makeshift basement studio, catching their weekly weather forecast from two slightly different camera angles on two competing channels.

-“Both of our stations had basically provided us with our own separate setups,” said Thomson-Gee, who delivers his morning forecast in front of a full-size green screen flanked by side monitors and studio lights.
+“Both of our stations had basically provided us with our own separate setups,” said Thompson-Gee, who delivers his morning forecast in front of a full-size green screen flanked by side monitors and studio lights.
 Barichello, whose shift begins with the midday news, stands in front of a 70-inch LCD monitor on the opposite side of the room.

-“We each have our own completely separate stuff,” explained Barichello.
+“We each have our own completely separate stuff,” Barichello explained.
 “We share a clicker, we share a stool, and we actually only had one laptop in our house that we were using.
 We were able to get some other laptops.”

-Both meteorologists broadcast live through specially-equipped cellular backpacks that allow them to transmit their feeds back to the stations for rebroadcast over the airwaves.
+Both meteorologists broadcast live through specially equipped cellular backpacks that allow them to transmit their feeds back to the stations for rebroadcast over the airwaves.

-“When we first started, we were both in our living room with our toddler’s toys everywhere, both using Skype," recalled Barichello.
-“I’d move my chair to a different spot so it looked a little different [than Justin’s shot.]”
+“When we first started, we were both in our living room with our toddler’s toys everywhere, both using Skype,” Barichello recalled.
+“I’d move my chair to a different spot so it looked a little different” than Thompson-Gee’s shot.

-Most of the time their schedules don’t overlap, so only one person is occupying the studio space at a time.
-Justin is his station’s morning meteorologist, on air from 4:30 a.m. to 9 a.m.; Barichello works an 11 a.m., a noon, a 4 p.m. and a 5 p.m. show.
+Their schedules don’t usually overlap, so only one person is occupying the studio space at a time.
+Thompson-Gee is his station’s morning meteorologist, on air from 4:30 a.m. to 9 a.m.; Barichello works an 11 a.m., a noon, a 4 p.m. and a 5 p.m. show.

-Last week she found herself filling in for a colleague, however, meaning her first weather hit came at 9 a.m.; Justin’s had just wrapped up at 8:58 a.m..
+Last week, she filled in for a colleague, however, meaning that her first weather hit came at 9 a.m. — just after Thompson-Gee had wrapped up at 8:58 a.m.

-Some on social media initially wondered what would happen if the two were forced to do “wall to wall” nonstop live coverage during breaking severe weather events.
+Some on social media initially wondered what would happen if the two were forced to do “wall to wall” nonstop, live coverage during breaking severe-weather events.

-“We haven’t [had that happen], mostly because in severe weather situations we still have clearance to go into our building,” said Thomson-Gee.
-“I think I’ve been in studio only five times since March, one morning [because] internet was completely down.
-They’ll say in advance ‘there’s a decent chance of severe weather, we should have you in studio.’”
+“We haven’t [had that happen], mostly because in severe-weather situations, we still have clearance to go into our building,” said Thompson-Gee.
+“I think I’ve been in studio only five times since March, one morning [because] Internet was completely down.
+They’ll say in advance, ‘There’s a decent chance of severe weather, we should have you in studio.’ ”

 Barichello, meanwhile, is the only person on her station’s weather team working from home.
-She’s jumped in to help cover severe weather before, “mostly as backup."
+She has jumped in to help cover severe weather before, “mostly as backup.”

-One of the wildcards of the couple’s adventure has been childcare, namely looking after their two-year-old daughter, Leah.
-The basement from which the pair now broadcasts was once a playroom; and scattered toys still occupy the space between on-camera sets.
+One of the wild cards of the couple’s adventure has been child care, namely looking after their daughter, Leah.
+The basement from which the pair now broadcasts was once a playroom, and scattered toys still occupy the space between on-camera sets.

-“Her name is Leah, she’s made a number of appearances,” said Thomson-Gee, chuckling.
-"There was a moment over the summer when I was in the basement already, she was playing with that little toy corn popper machine, she’s running by while I’m on air... there’s been some comedic moments, but I think a lot of viewers really enjoy that.
-Viewers... see a glimpse of [our] lives."
+“She’s made a number of appearances,” said Thompson-Gee, chuckling.
+“There was a moment over the summer when I was in the basement already; she was playing with that little toy corn popper machine.
+She’s running by while I’m on air. ...
+There’s been some comedic moments, but I think a lot of viewers really enjoy that.
+Viewers … see a glimpse of [our] lives.”

-Despite technically working for each other’s competition, Thomson-Gee and Barichello have found a synergy in working together.
+Despite technically working for each other’s competition, Thompson-Gee and Barichello have found a synergy in working together.

-“I like that Justin does the morning shift because he’s already forecasted, and if I’m in a tight spot and low on time, I can be like ‘oh, what’s your high [temperature] today, what’re you thinking?’” said Barichello.
+“I like that Justin does the morning shift because he’s already forecasted, and if I’m in a tight spot and low on time, I can be, like, ‘Oh, what’s your high [temperature] today.
+What’re you thinking?’ ” said Barichello.

-Thomson-Gee agrees.
+Thompson-Gee agrees.

 “It’s nice to have someone to bounce things off of,” he said.
 “It’s nice to stay up to date since we have someone else to watch whatever it is in case we didn’t see something.”